chroniu/reactnd-project-readable-starter/README.md

 ## Instructions

 ## Extra libraries

-This project used the following libraries:
+This project used the following extra libraries:
+ - antd
+ - redux-logger
+ - redux-logic
+ - uuid

+## TODO
+- Internationalization
+- RichText
+- Reply Button
+- Testes on reducers and logic
- - react-autosuggest:
+- testes on components
- - autosuggest-highlight: to improve the user experience in viewing search suggestions.